A History of Asteroid Classification

 I – Indeterminate or inadequate data.

-1984: A landmark in asteroid classification history, the Tholen taxomony uses principal component analysis and minimal tree clustering to define 14 broad classes: A, B, C, D, E, F, G, M, P, Q, R, S, T, V, and I (for Inconsistent).
+1984: A landmark in the history of asteroid classification, the Tholen taxomony uses principal component analysis and minimal tree clustering to define 14 broad classes: A, B, C, D, E, F, G, M, P, Q, R, S, T, V, and I (for Inconsistent).
 The number of classes is determined by the length of the tree branch to nearest neighbours in the clustering (reducing the branch cut-off size will result in more classes).
-The taxonomy is based on the highest quality 0.34–1.04μm wavelength spectra in the 8-Color Asteroid Survey (ECAS) dataset (405 of 589 asteroids), supplemented by radiometric albedo to improve separation of the classes (for example, separating between E, M, P, and separating between B, C).
-There are five new classes (B, G, Q, T, V) and one class (R) is reintroduced having been dropped by Veeder the year before.
+The taxonomy is based on the highest quality 0.34–1.04 µm wavelength spectra in the Eight-Color Asteroid Survey (ECAS) dataset (405 of 589 asteroids), supplemented by visual albedo to improve separation of the classes (for example, separating between E, M and P, and separating between B and C).
+There are five new classes (B, G, Q, T, V) and the R class is reintroduced having been dropped by Veeder the year before.
 The analysis indicates that 95% of the variation in the 8-Color data lies in the first two principal components related to two absorption features (one in the UV region, the other in the NIR).
 The C class is split into (B, C, F, G) groups based on spectral variation at UV/blue wavelengths, where B, F, G are similar to but outlie C. The T class means Tentative (as opposed to the 1979 T for Trojan class) and lies between S and D. The P class lies between C and D and within the X (EMP) group.
 Two new classes are introduced for distinct asteroids: Q for 1862 Apollo and V for 4 Vesta, and the R class is resurrected for 349 Dembowska.
 The I class (Inconsistent) replaces U (Unclassifiable in earlier systems) which is now used for Unusual.
 See Tholen (1984).

 E – Very high albedo.
-Spectrum like M, P.
+Spectrum like M and P.

 M – Moderate albedo.
-Spectrum like E, P. Flat to reddish, featureless.
+Spectrum like E and P. Flat to reddish, featureless.

 P – Low albedo.
-Spectrum like E, M. Intermediate to C and D.
+Spectrum like E and M. Intermediate to C and D.

 R – High albedo.
-Strong band <0.7μm, strong band near 1μm (broader than V, deeper than S).
+Strong band <0.7 µm, strong band near 1 µm but broader than V and deeper than S.

 X – EMP where no albedo available.